-On June 9, 2021, we entered into a consulting agreement with MINV SA, pursuant to which MINV SA (i) assisted our executive management during investor meetings in connection with our initial public offering on Nasdaq and (ii) will provide various consultancy services, including to support our executive management in business development activities.
-We will pay MINV SA a total fee of €120,000 for said services to be rendered over a period from the effective date of the agreement for a duration of 12 months.
+On June 9, 2021, we entered into a consulting agreement with MINV SA, pursuant to which MINV SA (i) assisted our executive management during investor meetings in connection with our initial public offering on Nasdaq and (ii) provided various consultancy services, including to support our executive management in business development activities.
+For the year ended December 31, 2022, we paid MINV SA a total fee of €60,000 for said services rendered during 2022 until the expiration of the agreement on June 8, 2022.